yokawasa/azure-serverless-video-analytics/README.md

 # azure-video-cognitive-analytics
-Azure Video Cognitive Analytics - Showcase App of Serverless Video Analytics using Azure Functions, Logic App, and multiple Azure Services
+Showcase Application of Serverless Video Analytics Workflow using Azure Functions, Logic App, and other multiple Azure Services